TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/SpecialPages/Index.rst

 - Imprint

-- Contact.
+- Contact

-Now you want to have some subpages beneath the `My Product` page to convey the information about your product:
+Now you want to have some subpages beneath the *My Product* page to convey the information about your product:

--About us
+- About us

 - My Product